Azure/azure-capi-cli-extension/README.md

 ![Python](https://img.shields.io/pypi/pyversions/azure-cli.svg?maxAge=2592000)
 ![.github/workflows/build.yml](https://github.com/Azure/azure-capi-cli-extension/workflows/.github/workflows/build.yml/badge.svg)

-## ⚠ This project is deprecated ⚠
+## ⚠ This project is archived ⚠

 azure-capi-cli-extension is no longer maintained.
+The binary releases will continue to be available, but no further development is planned and the project is archived so that no new issues or pull requests can be opened.

 The **Kubernetes Cluster API extension for Azure CLI** helps you create, evolve, and maintain [Kubernetes](https://kubernetes.io/) clusters on Azure in a familiar, declarative way.
 Add this